The Minimum Principle for Convex Subequations: Abstract

 \section{Abstract}

-A subequation on an open subset $X\subset \mathbb R^n$ is a subset $F$ of the space of $2$-jets on $X$ with certain properties.
+A subequation, in the sense of Harvey-Lawson, on an open subset $X\subset \mathbb R^n$ is a subset $F$ of the space of $2$-jets on $X$ with certain properties.
 A smooth function is said to be $F$-subharmonic if all of its $2$-jets lie in $F$, and using the viscosity technique one can extend the notion of $F$-subharmonicity to any upper-semicontinuous function.
 Let $\mathcal P$ denote the subequation consisting of those $2$-jets whose Hessian part is semipositive.